 In this best-selling budgeting bible, you’ll get the motivation and know-how for building up a big stash of emergency cash, getting out of debt, making sure you never run out of money, and avoiding the 11 worst budget traps (that will ruin your financial plans if you let them!)

 There you have it!
-Now on to you, what are your favorite good books about money?
+Now on to you, what are your favorite books about money?